AdaCore/ada_language_server/doc/refactoring_tools.md

 * Any procedure call is also deleted.
 * If call statement is the only one in the statement list, then
-  - if it is inside a declare/block/end then the block statement is deleted even if there is exception handlers and declarations in it;
+  - if it is inside a declare/block/end then the block statement is deleted even if there are exception handlers and declarations in it.
   - otherwise it will be replaced with `null;` to keep source correct.
 * Non-call references will be reported and prevent the deletion.